TheThingsNetwork/docs/_content/applications/nodejs/quick-start.md

 > This guide assumes the sketch and payload functions of [The Things Uno / Quick Start](../../devices/uno/quick-start.md), but can be easily applied to any other.

-The full script that we will build is also included as [example](https://github.com/TheThingsNetwork/node-app-sdk/blob/master/src/example.js) in the Node.js library.
+The full script that we will build is also included as [example](https://github.com/TheThingsNetwork/node-app-sdk/blob/master/src/example.js) in the Node.js SDK.
 You can even modify and run it directly in your browser via the [Live Example](live.md).

 ## Setup
 Let's install Node.js, create a Node.js project and install the TTN Client.